Landscape assets to be vested in Council require review and acceptance prior to planting, bonding and multiple audit inspections.

 • Warranties and maintenance manuals for any playground equipment and structures, where applicable.

 Submit your engineer’s report and request for a practical completion inspection to landscape.approval@ccc.govt.nz.
-At least two weeks advance notice is required for inspections.
+At least four weeks advance notice is required for inspections.

-The Parks and Landscapes Team reviews the engineer’s report, coordinates inspections with various operational staff, and coordinates the feedback and documentation from those inspections.
+The Landscape Architecture and Environment Team review the engineer’s report, coordinates inspections with various operational staff, and coordinates the feedback and documentation from those inspections.

 There are three scenarios